Teoscar Hernández Preview, Player Props: Mariners vs. White Sox

-On Tuesday, Teoscar Hernandez (batting .400 in his past 10 games) and the Seattle Mariners play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 8:10 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .683 slugging percentage over his past 10 games, take on starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his most recent game, he collected three RBI (going 2-for-5 with a home run) against the White Sox.
+In his last game, he racked up two hits (going 2-for-5) against the White Sox.

 Teoscar Hernández Game Info & Props vs. the White Sox